App Store Optimization 101: Everything You Need to Know

 What is App Store Optimization (ASO)?

-For starters, what exactly is App Store Optimization (ASO)?
-App Store optimization, also known as app store SEO and app store marketing, refers to the process of following certain guidelines and best practices in order to ensure that an app ranks higher in App Store search results.
+App Store optimization (ASO), also known as app store SEO and app store marketing, refers to the process of following certain guidelines and best practices in order to ensure that an app ranks higher in App Store search results.
 Generally speaking, the higher an app ranks in various search results, the more likely people are to “click” on it and interact with it.
 And as more users search for and interact with the app and download it, the increased visibility compounds and helps bring in more traffic to the app’s main page.

 The main objective of App Store Optimization (ASO) is typically to boost the number of app downloads.
 However, it also serves various other supplementary purposes, which can encompass: